creachadair/jrpc2/README.md

 This module is currently still at v0 and subject to change.
 To the extent practical, I try to avoid breaking changes to the API, but when I do make a breaking change I will update the minor version.
 For bug fixes and non-breaking minor changes I update only the patch.
 Hence, when going from (say) `v0.11.3` to `v0.12.0`, be advised that some API changes may occur.

+I am planning to commit to a stable v1 at some point.
+If you have opinions about what that should mean, please feel free to comment on https://github.com/creachadair/jrpc2/issues/46.

 ## Implementation Notes

 The following describes some of the implementation choices made by this module.